Interim Constitution

 A Constitutional Committee shall be established as the branch of Cardano's on-chain governance process that ensures governance actions are consistent with this Interim Constitution.
 The Constitutional Committee shall comprise a set of Ada holders that is collectively responsible for ensuring that on-chain governance actions prior to enactment on-chain, are constitutional.
 The Constitutional Committee shall be limited to voting on the constitutionality of governance actions.
 Constitutional Committee members shall be Ada holders and are expected to have appropriate expertise, considering their past contributions and involvement in the Cardano Blockchain ecosystem.

 Initially, the Constitutional Committee shall be composed of seven members.
-The initial Constitutional Committee members shall serve an inaugural term of 73 epochs starting from the date of the Chang hard fork.
+The Interim Constitutional Committee members shall serve an inaugural term of 73 epochs starting from the date of the Chang hard fork.
 Thereafter, through an on-chain governance action, Ada holders may adjust the number of members on the Constitutional Committee in accordance with the Cardano Blockchain Guardrails.
 The Cardano community shall establish a process for election of members of the Constitutional Committee and shall, subject to the Cardano Blockchain Guardrails, determine the size of the Constitutional Committee from time to time, assuring that there are, at all times, a sufficient number of Constitutional Committee members to assure the integrity of the Cardano Blockchain.
 Term lengths for Constitutional Committee members shall be set in accordance with the Cardano Blockchain Guardrails.

 No governance action, other than a "Motion of no-confidence" or "Update constitutional committee/threshold" may be implemented on-chain unless the Constitutional Committee shall have first determined and affirmed through an on-chain action that such proposal does not violate this Interim Constitution.